yajra/laravel-datatables-docs/engine-eloquent.md

 # Eloquent Data Source

 You may use Laravel's Eloquent Model as data source for your dataTables.
-You can look at `Yajra\DataTables\EloquentDataTable` class which handles the conversion of your Eloquent Model into a readbale DataTable API response.
+You can look at `Yajra\DataTables\EloquentDataTable` class which handles the conversion of your Eloquent Model into a readable DataTable API response.

 <a name="factory"></a>
 ## Eloquent via Factory